-Working with other chapters and AIYA’s national executive, AIYA Victoria has established relationships with local academic and professional organisations including Asialink, the Indonesian Consulate-General in Melbourne, the Indonesian Student’s Association (PPIA), and many more.
-Members of AIYA Victoria have appeared on radio, in print, and online.
+AIYA Victoria has been working with other chapters and AIYA’s national executive since 2012 and has established relationships with local academic and professional organisations including Australia-Indonesia Centre, Asialink, the Indonesian Consulate-General in Melbourne, the Indonesian Student’s Association (PPIA), and many more.

 Feel free to also send an email to [email protected] for any questions or enquiries.

 Jade graduated her double degree in a Bachelor of Business and Arts, majored in Economics and Indonesian language mid of 2020 at Monash University.
 She has been involved with both the AIYA Victoria and Yogyakarta Chapter for the past two years.
 Additionally, she is currently the Engagements Coordinator for NAILA (National Australia Indonesia Language Awards).
 During her university studies, she completed two ACICIS programs including the intensive learning Indonesian 3 week program in Salatiga as well as the 6 week Business Professional Practicum in Jakarta.
 This year, as President, Jade plans to expand AIYA Victoria’s community and membership base.
 She is very excited to lead the 2021 AIYA VIC committee.